makaubenson/js-behind-scenes/readme.md

 - Regular functions have their own this keyword.
 - The value of `this keyword` inside a regular function is usually `undefined`.
 - The problem of `this` keyword turning out undefined in regular functions is solved using a `special variable` called `self`.
 This was a pre ES6 solution.
 Is very old

+- `argument` keyword is only available in regular functions.